Hai Kun-class submarine

-The Hai Kun-class submarine (海鯤級潛艦, translation "Narwhal"), alternatively known as the Indigenous Defense Submarine (IDS) program, is a class of attack submarines built by CSBC Corporation, Taiwan for the Republic of China Navy.
+The Hai Kun-class submarine (海鯤級潛艦 (narwhal)), alternatively known as the Indigenous Defense Submarine (IDS) program, is a class of attack submarines built by CSBC Corporation, Taiwan for the Republic of China Navy.
 While the Hai Kun class is thought to be based on the Dutch Zwaardvis class, which is currently operated by Taiwan, the design has been brought up to date by incorporating many new and more modern systems.

 History

 Since 2001, Taiwan has been attempting to procure new submarines to bolster its aging underwater fleets, which consisted of two Dutch-built submarines from the 1980s and two US-built GUPPY-class submarines that saw action in the Second World War.
 In 2003, the US offered to provide the subs for Taiwan, but as the US has not been building diesel-powered submarines since the 1950s, and after an offer of eight refurbished Italian Nazario Sauro-class submarines was declined by Taiwan due to their age, the attempt to acquire foreign-built submarines was set aside in favor of domestic options.

 The Ministry of National Defense announced in 2014 that Taiwan will construct its own diesel-electric attack submarines (SSKs) with help from the United States, and in 2016 a submarine development center was established by CSBC Corporation, Taiwan to oversee the Indigenous Defense Submarine program under the code name "Hai Chang" (海昌).
 In April 2018, President Donald Trump approved the technology transfers that would enable Taiwan to build its own submarines, and in the following years multiple design proposals from countries that reportedly includes India and Japan were considered.